 The chattel mortgage is a very flexible finance option.
 It gives you the ability to either finance the purchase price in full (often including GST) or include an upfront deposit or trade-in to reduce your monthly instalments.

 A residual payment (known as a balloon payment for chattel mortgages) may also be placed at the end of the term to represent the equipment’s end value.
 This can reduce the monthly repayments, which benefits cash flow.

 Alternatively, you may choose to structure your chattel mortgage by completely paying down the debt in full over the term of your agreement (a fully amortized loan).

 A chattel mortgage can be used to purchase items such as machinery and vehicles, which are large assets with a service life of several years or more.

 The chattel mortgage has gained substantial popularity with small to medium businesses since the implementation of the GST and accelerated depreciation, as it typically offers more tax-deductibility than finance leases (where only the monthly finance payment is deductible).

 Businesses registered for GST can claim the entire upfront GST cost of the asset as an imputation taxation credit (ITC) in their next BAS submission, provided the asset is for business use.

-For tax purposes, the business can claim depreciation on the goods, running costs and interest payments against its business income.
-Furthermore, Chattel mortgage is ideal for smaller businesses who are under the simplified tax system (STS) and have a turnover less than $2 million.
-This is due to the fact that you are able to pool assets and claim the one depreciation rate of 15% in the first year, and 30% diminishing value after that, no matter what type of asset is being financed
+A chattel mortgage is also ideal for smaller businesses under the simplified tax system (STS) with less than $10m in turnover.
+These businesses can pool mortgaged assets and claim the one depreciation rate of 15% in the first year, and 30% diminishing value after that, no matter what type of asset is being financed.

 4.9/5 from 954 reviews